Preventing and treating HIV through advocacy, education and awareness

 In settings that continued to support the person with HIV, many had dedicated table settings for the sick person, or used disposable plates and utensils for fear of “catching” the disease.
 Discrimination extended from family and friends to medical providers, hospital staffs, landlords, social service providers, church ministers and congregations, nursing homes, and even mortuaries.
 AID Upstate volunteers worked to provide comfort to the sick and dying, and to address unfounded rumors, misinformation, stigma, and prejudice.
 As facts on the disease were discovered, these volunteers worked to provide accurate up to date information on infection and prevention modalities.

 AID Upstate (AU) provides services to individuals regardless of race, ethnicity, religion, gender, sexual orientation, or other individual characteristics.
-A diverse staff is employed to relate to clients served including case manager and prevention coordinator fluent in Spanish (English/Spanish).
+A diverse staff is employed to relate to clients served including case management and prevention staff members who are fluent in Spanish (English/Spanish).

 AID Upstate has contracted with SC Department of Health and Environmental Control (DHEC) since 1992 to provide services including Ryan White Part B, HUD’s Housing Opportunities for Persons with AIDS (HOPWA), CDC prevention programs, Minority AIDS Initiative Programs, and a CDC Demonstration Project, ARTAS Linkage to Care.
 AU has worked with SC DHEC to develop/update protocols for community based HIV testing and to build capacity in other communities and organizations.